 Bankrate’s insurance editorial team analyzed the best homeowners insurance providers across the United States and Washington to help you find the coverage you need.

 Best home insurance in companies in Washington

 Our top picks for Washington homeowners insurance companies were selected based on a combination of current premium comparisons, pulled from Quadrant Information Services, and third-party rankings from the 2020 J.D.
-Power & Associates customer satisfaction report for homeowners insurance, AM Best and the Better Business Bureau.
-Each of these entities provides insight into a different element of the homeowners insurance company.
+Power & Associates customer satisfaction report for homeowners insurance and information about rates, discounts and coverage options to narrow down the best options.